Managing Users

 Soft Delete (Deactivate)

-Deactivates the account.
+The "Deactivate" button disables the account.
 The user can no longer log in, but their messages are preserved in all chats.
-You can restore a soft-deleted user at any time.
+You can restore a deactivated user at any time.

 Hard Delete